 The Franschhoek Rond en Bont route encourages visitors to experience the diversity of this beautiful valley.
 Our various communities welcome visitors with open arms and they are eager to share their heritage.
 The route boasts a rich cultural history.
 It covers a large area of the Franschhoek Wine Valley and includes communities such as Dwarsrivier, Wemmershoek, Bosbou, Groendal, Mooiwater,…

-Regarded as one of South Africa’s leading Méthode Cap Classique (MCC) producing areas, the Franschhoek Wine Valley has relaunched its MCC route, adding a few more producers to its already celebrated line up.
-The Valley, renowned for producing outstanding Méthode Cap Classiques, has a total of 23 producers.
-Franschhoek has…
+Regarded as one of South Africa’s leading Méthode Cap Classique (MCC) producing areas, the Franschhoek Wine Valley MCC route has been established.
+The Valley, renowned for producing outstanding Méthode Cap Classiques, has a total of 24 producers.
+Franschhoek has been challenging other wine-producing areas in South Africa, with great strides…

 Franschhoek Artisan Route Regarded as South Africa’s culinary capital visitors to the Franschhoek Wine Valley will be spoilt for choice as they can now include in their trip a sampling of the Valley’s finest artisanal and fresh produce.
 The Franschhoek Artisan Route affords visitors to this internationally acclaimed wine and…